pandaac/exporter/README.md

    $exporter->parse(new \pandaac\Exporter\Parsers\Monsters, [ 'recursive' => true ]);
    ```
 + **Mounts**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Mounts);
    ```
 + **Movements**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Movements);
    ```